8-bit-sheep/googleAnalyticsR/README.md

 ```

 The metrics and dimensions implemented so far are in the two lookups below.
+They include the BigQuery exclusive `hitTimestamp`, `fullVisitorId`, `visitId` etc.  Read the full [Google Analytics 360 BigQuery data schema](https://support.google.com/analytics/answer/3437719?hl=en) for an idea on what can be queried.

 ```r
 lookup_bq_query_m <- c(visits = "SUM(totals.visits) as sessions",